 Whether you're buying your first home, buying to let or remortgaging, it's a big commitment.
 This guide aims to highlight some of the aspects you'll need to consider, to help you feel more confident about your financial decisions.

-Your property may be repossessed if you do not keep up repayments on your mortgage or any of other debt secured on it.
-Some buy to let mortgages are not regulated by the Financial Conduct Authority If you want to learn more and receive advice tailored to your personal circumstances, please get in touch.
-S&S Tait Financial Services T 01594 835999 / 07900 908325 stuart1.tait@openwork.uk.com www.sstait.co.uk largemortgageloans.com
+Some buy to let mortgages are not regulated by the Financial Conduct Authority

+If you want to learn more and receive advice tailored to your personal circumstances, please get in touch.

-Our Lenders Consumer
+Our Lenders

-As part of Openwork Ltd, we can access competitive rates from most of the UK's best-known lenders.
+As part of The Openwork Partnership, we can access competitive rates from most of the UK's best-known lenders.

-Residential & Buy to Let
+Residential and Buy to Let

-Specialist Lending
+Specialist Lenders